vaiibhavsengar/merasamay/README.md

 ## 📜 License

-This project was created for educational and learning purposes.
+This project was created for educational and learning purposes shared by Sengar Industries & Production